Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 ## View

-On the viewport the X-axis points to the left, the Y-axis up and the Z-axis out of the view (Note in a right hand system the Z-Axis is the cross product of the X-Axis and the Y-Axis).
+On the viewport the X-axis points to the left, the Y-axis up and the Z-axis out of the view (Note in a c the Z-Axis is the cross product of the X-Axis and the Y-Axis).

 The code below defines a matrix that exactly encapsulates the steps necessary to calculate a look at the scene: